-If you’re reading this, affiliate marketing is probably one of those techniques you’ve heard of but haven’t explored.
+If you’re reading this, how to affiliate market or how to be an affiliate marketer is probably one of those techniques you’ve heard of but haven’t explored.
 After all, it’s difficult to know where to start.
+What is an affiliate marketer anyway?
 How do you find all those people to make referrals, promote your products, and drive traffic your way?

 Fortunately, affiliate marketing is not as intimidating as it sounds.
 Once you’ve chosen the right tools, you can get a program off the ground quickly.
 Then, you should start seeing the increase in website traffic you’ve been hoping for – as well as an improvement to those all-important conversions.

 In this article, we’ll introduce affiliate marketing in more detail.
+We’ll talk about how to get affiliate links, affiliate marketing partners, affiliate marketing strategies and much more.
 We’ll explain what it is, why you should be using it, and how to get started.
 Let’s get going!

 What Affiliate Marketing Is